Grant Scott Bonham Fetal Center

 (Pic: chest x-ray demonstrating small lungs in a patient with a giant omphalocele)

-Giant omphalocele treated at the Grant Scott Bonham Fetal Center at Primary Childrens Hospital
+Child with omphalocele treated at the Grant Scott Bonham Fetal Center at Primary Childrens Hospital

 What are the surgical closure options?

-• Surgeon returns the organs to the abdominal cavity and closes the abdominal wall in one operation, typically within the first days of life
+• Surgeon returns the organs to the abdominal cavity and closes the abdominal wall in one operation

-Staged repair (Silo Technique / Delayed Closure): When the omphalocele is large and the patient is stable otherwise, without significant heart or lung issues, the approach can be taken where the omphalocele is gradually closed over time
+Staged repair (Silo Technique / Delayed Closure): When the omphalocele is large and the child is stable otherwise, without significant heart or lung issues, the approach can be taken where the omphalocele is gradually closed over time

 • Used for large or “giant” omphaloceles that include liver or multiple organs